Manav47699/Catalyst/README.md

 ### 🤝 Catalyst Community
 A social hub where the "grind" is understood and celebrated.
-* **Idea Incubator:** Post startup concepts to receive constructive feedback and suggestions.
-* **Milestone Updates:** Announce major wins and pivots to an audience of like-minded peers.
+* **Your feed:** You can post your startup ideas, milestones or announcement for the Catalyst Community to see.
 * **Interest Groups:** Create or join specialized circles based on your industry or niche.

 ### 📍 Catalytic Partners
-*Privacy-first networking.* Catalyst utilizes **GeoPy** to convert city names into coordinates for mapping.
+ Catalyst utilizes **GeoPy** to convert city names into coordinates for mapping.
 By avoiding real-time GPS tracking and pinpointing only city-level data, we facilitate local connections while prioritizing user security and privacy.

 ### 💰 Catalytic Finances
-A bridge between talent, guidance, and capital.

 * **Expert Mentorship:** A curated marketplace for freelance mentors.
 After a thorough background and certification check, specialists are listed for hire, with secure payments powered by **Stripe**.
 * **Investment Portal:** Startups looking for seed capital can list their ventures and offer investor benefits, gaining visibility with potential backers looking for the next big thing.

 ---

-## 🤖 Advanced AI Features
+## 🤖 AI Features

 Catalyst integrates local LLMs via **Ollama** to provide a private and powerful user experience.